 We start with the science and develop incredible recipes and techniques that we share.

-What Kind of Workshops are there?
+What Kind of courses are there?

 There are two kinds.

 - The Sourdough for Health Workshops focus on one specific area, such as IBS or Mental Health and our starting point is the research.
+It is more suitable for people with a specific health-related interest.

 What to expect